mavlink/MAVSDK-docs/en/faq.md

 Yes - but it should not!
 The idea is that plugins don't have any coupling between each other which allows for any plugin to be changed or removed without breaking the rest.
-This will lead to some duplication at places, that's an acceptable trade-off.
+This will lead to some duplication at places, and that's an acceptable trade-off.
 If the same code is used in many places, it can always be moved to core and get re-used from there.

-Over time we have sometimes moved functionality from plugins to the core if it was exposed in multiple plugins (e.g. mission upload/download has been moved to the core so it can be used in the Mission plugin as well as the MissionRaw and Geofence plugins.
+We have sometimes moved functionality from plugins to the core if it was exposed in multiple plugins.
+As an example mission upload/download has been moved to the core so it can be used in the Mission plugin as well as the MissionRaw and Geofence plugins.

 ### Can MAVSDK run on an embedded platform / microcontroller?

-MAVSDK is generally written a bit higher level, geared towards ARM devices such as a Raspberry Pi, smartphone or faster/better.
+MAVSDK is generally written at a bit higher level, geared towards ARM devices such as a Raspberry Pi, a smartphone, or a similar device with equal/better performance.

-As it doesn't actually use too much compute, it could in theory be run on a microcontroller such as an ARM Cortex M4, however, it would require the POSIX APIs for serial and networking communication as well as the C++ standard library for things like `std::thread` or `std::vector`.
+As MAVSDK does not actually require too much CPU power, it could in theory be run on a microcontroller such as an ARM Cortex M4, however, it would require the POSIX APIs for serial and networking communication, as well as the C++ standard library for classes/functions such as `std::thread` or `std::vector`.

-The recommendation for a microcontroller would be to use the pure [C MAVLink headers](https://mavlink.io/en/mavgen_c/).
+The recommendation for usage with a microcontroller would be to use the pure [C MAVLink headers](https://mavlink.io/en/mavgen_c/).

 ### Why is MAVLink Passthrough only available in C++?

 The C++ MAVLink passthrough plugin basically exposes the direct C MAVLink API.
 While it would be nice to have access to all MAVLink messages in the language wrappers, there are some technical challenges:

 - Essentially, it would mean that all MAVLink APIs would have to be duplicated by the [proto APIs](https://github.com/mavlink/MAVSDK-Proto/tree/main/protos).
   This would increase the API and code size considerably.
 - Alternatively, the API could be exposed without types, using some sort of runtime access like `get_message("ATTITUDE").get_field("pitch").as_float()`.
   This would come with the cost of no type safety and runtime overhead for parsing the strings.

 From a MAVSDK project point of view, there is also an advantage of not having a passthrough available in language wrappers; it encourages that required features are contributed back to the open-source project, rather than implemented in private using passthrough, and thus benefitting everyone.

-### Why is MAVSDK written in C++?

-The requirements for MAVSDK were that it can efficiently run in embedded setups, e.g. as part of an app or onboard a drone on the companion computer which suggested C or C++.
-The goal with MAVSDK was to provide a simple and safe API.
-This favored C++ over C as it allows for more expressive but type-safe APIs using standard library containers (e.g. `std::vector<MissionItem>`).

 ### Why is gRPC used for the language wrappers?